AmineMahiddine/my_website/README.md

 # my_web_site
-this is my very first web site using html , css , Bootstrap , JavaScript, it will be updated every time i learn something new.
+this will be my website/portfolio using html , css , Bootstrap , JavaScript, jquery it will be updated every time i learn something new.